ern0/posixino/README.md

-The main focus is to implement network-related functions (web client, web server), and basics (digital inputs and outputs, LCD).
+The main focus is to implement network-related functions (web client, web server), and basics (digital inputs and outputs, serial, LCD).
-Check "coverage" section.
+Check "coverage" section for actual state.

 Posixino is designed to produce CLI programs;
 serial output, digital out states, LCD display content etc. will appear on the console.

+There is no complex embedded software without interrupts, so timer interrupts will be emulated, at least an interrupt routine will be called at the specified interval.

 ### Benefits ###